combine/universal-react-redux/README.md

 The default testing framework is Jest, though you can use whatever you want.

-Tests should reside alongside the modules they are testing:
+Tests and their corresponding files such as Jest snapshots, should be co-located alongside the modules they are testing, in a `spec/` folder.
+For example:

 ```
+├── components
+│   ├── todos
-├── server
+│   │   ├── TodoForm
-│   ├── api
+│   │   │   ├── spec
-│   │   ├── todos
+│   │   │   │   ├── TodoForm.test.js
-│   │   │   ├── todos.controller.js
+│   │   │   ├── index.js
-│   │   │   ├── todos.controller.test.js
+│   │   │   ├── index.scss
 ```

 Tests can be written with ES2015, since it passes through `babel-register`.